klingerj/Joe-Engine/README.md

 # GameEngine

 #### Weekly Update
+12/30/18
+Late Update:
+Physics engine "implemented".
+It serves as a basic rigidbody simulator for 3D OBB's.
+It checks for collisions using the Separating Axis Theorem (SAT) and resolves collisions via impulse response.
+Generally, it is shaky and buggy, and needs to be redone, but does look plausible in some cases.

+Other features added/fixed:
+- Post processing (on a separate branch): easy addition/removal of render passes
+- Shadows now exist in the deferred renderer
+- Swappable scenes in the scene manager

 11/28/18
 Engine now capable of input handling through glfw and can add custom callback functions for key/mouse interaction.
 This will be easy to abstract to an API to allow the user to bind custom functionality to key/mouse events.